 Power

 Electric chainsaws are usually measured in volts, while gas chainsaws are measured in cubic centimeters (cc).
 The higher the number for both, the more powerful the chainsaw.
-Common maximum voltages for electric chainsaws, which measure the initial jolt of power when you turn them on, are 20 and 40.
+Common maximum voltages for battery-powered chainsaws, which measure the initial jolt of power when you turn them on, are 20 and 40.
 For gas chainsaws, a common cc range is 31-110.

 Bar Measurement